pcola-fun/pcola-fun.github.io/faq/trial.md

 Since you're asking, that means you are probably thinking of joining, or have just joined as a trial member.
 Welcome!

-**Nothing But Fun** charges <a href="/faq/dues">annual dues</a> to offset the cost of running the group.
+**Nothing But Fun** charges [annual dues](/faq/dues) to offset the cost of running the group.
 Since no one likes to pay for something they don't know anything about yet, we give you a month to kick the tires.
 Attend a few events and have some fun, then join as a full member.

 Now ...
 Meetup could make the transition from trial to full member a little easier.
 We truly wish they were better about this.
 Here are some things you need to know: